A Truly Self-Sovereign Identity System: Problem statement

-The philosophical principles for Self-Sovereign Identity have been already established~\cite{allen2016path}.
-The concept of Self-Sovereign Identity dictates that \emph{no third party} should be able to observe or interfere with either establishment or verification of claims over identity data.
-We formulate the first exact technical problem specification as follows: Two peers communicate their requests and responses (requiring integrity and authenticity) to perform identity disclosure with accountability via a decentrally established covert channel.
-The identity data disclosure should allow for four types of messaging over two message flows (see \autoref{fig:ssiinteractions}): \begin{itemize} \item Flow A: Claim creation (A.1) and attestation to a created claim by an issuer (A.2). \item Flow B: Request for proof of a claim (B.1) and subsequent proof of a claim (B.2). \end{itemize}

-An analogous physical example of this digital interaction is a citizen claiming to be older than 21 (A.1) and a government providing a passport that proves this claim (A.2).
+The main research problem addressed in this paper is ``What components should the architecture of a Self-Sovereign Identity Management System leverage to provide the properties of \emph{Self-Sovereignty}, \emph{Credibility}, and \emph{Network-level Anonymity}?''
+Secondarily, the architectural components required for guaranteeing Credibility and Network-level Anonymity may have an impact on the latency of attesting to and verifying credentials, which would seriously hamper the practical use of an SSI system.
+Therefore, the second research question is whether the overhead incurred by these components is prohibitive for practical use or not.

+The \emph{Self-Sovereignty} property, which is defined as identity data control and private data minimization by the subject, means that subjects can build their own sets of multiple pieces of identity data (their \textit{credentials}) by having issuers attest to them, and can selectively prove credentials to verifiers when performing transactions in a digital infrastructure.
+For this purpose, an SSI solution should only allow the following two types of communication flows between issuers, subjects and verifiers, with four types of messages (see \autoref{fig:ssiinteractions}): \begin{itemize} \item \textbf{Flow A. Enrolling a credential:} a request for credential creation by a subject (A.1) and the attestation for this credential by an issuer (A.2). \item \textbf{Flow B. Verifying a credential:} a request for proof of a credential by a verifier (B.1) and the subsequent proof of this credential by the subject (B.2). \end{itemize} As indicated in \autoref{fig:ssiinteractions}, a direct data flow between the issuer and the verifier is not permitted.
+An analogous physical example of these digital interactions is a citizen claiming to be older than 21 (A.1) and a government issuing a passport that proves this claim (A.2).
 The citizen in this example could then later attempt to buy liquor in a liquor store which would ask for proof that this citizen is over 21 (B.1) for which the citizen shows his passport (B.2).
-We will discuss the various implementations of claims such as this one in \autoref{sec:ssi}.
+The government (the issuer) does not communicate with the liquor store (the verifier).

+The second property of \emph{Credibility} is defined as credentials being legally and practically recognized as valid proofs of identity data.
+The two cornerstones of credibility assurance in the digital domain are \emph{digital signatures} and \emph{user authentication}, which we now discuss in turn.